feblesariel/api_challenge/README.md

 ## Development Challenge for Node.js

-Esta API está desarrollada para Nubceo.
-Se utilizó para el desarrolo MySQL, Sequelize ORM and JasonWebToken.
+This API is developed for Nubceo.
+MySQL, Sequelize ORM and JasonWebToken were used for the development.

 ## Install and run